 What is Ethereum?

-Ethereum is a decentralized platform for applications that run exactly as programmed without any chance of fraud, censorship or third-party interference.
+Ethereum is a decentralized platform which exists for applications that run exactly as programmed.
+This reduces any chance of fraud, censorship or third-party interference.

-In order to understand Ethereum, one needs to understand the Internet.
-Everything that is called “personal information” – our usernames, passwords, accounts numbers, dates of birth, are stored on servers, owned by some company.
-Every time you create an account, your personal data gets stored on a server, controlled by a company which is responsible to store and protect this information.
+In order to understand Ethereum, you need to understand the Internet.
+“Personal Information” refers to our usernames, passwords, accounts numbers, dates of birth.
+Such information is stored on servers, that are owned by a third party.
+Every time you create an account, your personal data is stored on a server.
+The server is usually controlled by a company, which is responsible for it’s security.
 Amazon would be one example.
-Outsourcing information storage has many advantages such as cost savings, high uptime, high redundancy and high security.
+Outsourcing information storage is attractive because of cost savings, high uptime, high redundancy and high security.

-Some pioneers, like Brian Behlendorf, the founder of the Apache Web Server, state that centralized design has been an original flaw of the Internet.
-The opinion of decentralized Internet backed up the splintered movement which, in turn, had called for new instruments like blockchain technology and Ethereum.
+Brian Behlendorf, the founder of the Apache Web Server, stated that centralized design isn an original flaw of the Internet.

 The ‘World Computer’

 Ethereum has a goal to become a “World Computer” that would decentralize the existing model of clients and servers.
 Instead, Ethereum suggests using a network of so-called “nods”, (cells of the world computer), that would be run by volunteers.
-Ethereum is supposed to offer same functionality to any user around the world, and expects them to compete for offering services.
+Ethereum offers the same functionality to any user around the world, and expects them to compete for offering services.

-Critics of Ethereum argue that while an idea of blockchain platform sounds appealing, it’s unclear if the authors of the “popular” apps would have enough resources to manage them without outsourcing and how secure and convenient the apps will be.
+Critics of Ethereum argue that while an idea of blockchain platform sounds appealing, it’s unclear if the authors of the “popular” apps would have enough resources to manage them without outsourcing.
+Moreover, there is always a security concern.